HomeDing/homeding.github.io/boards/nodemcu.md

 Some boards have a diode between the USB 5V line and the onboard regulator that is burned down and can be replaced.

+Those boards may also be used by applying external power on +5V and +3.3V pins.

-A multi purpose volt meter ??? is helpful.
+A multi purpose voltmeter is helpful.

 ## See also